dgarcoe/FCGR/readme.txt

 2. To install the package in your Python environment, use: !pip install kaos-0.15-py3-none-any.whl

-3. GCF_000005845.2_ASM584v2_genomic.fna: This file is utilized to compare the FCGR package from the current paper with the R-based "kaos" paper for FCGR generation.

-4. The Motif finding folder contains the notebook for motif classification and the pickle model.
+3. The Motif finding folder contains the notebook for motif classification and the pickle model.